 FCE Exam Class – Reading and Use of English Part 2

-This page offers a guide to the second part of the Reading and Use of English Paper in the Cambridge First (B2) Exam, what it tests, how to approach it and how to revise for it.
+This FCE class looks at the second part of the Reading and Use of English Paper in the Cambridge First (B2) Exam, what it tests, how to approach it and how to revise for it.

 The second test in the Reading and Use of English Paper of the FCE Exam looks something like the above.
 (The actual test paper is longer with 8 gaps for you to fill.)